-If the amount payable in respect of any Zero Coupon Note upon redemption of such Zero Coupon Note pursuant to paragraph (a), (b), (c), (d), or (f) above or upon its becoming due and repayable as provided in Condition 10 is improperly withheld or refused, the amount due and repayable in respect of such Zero Coupon Note shall be the amount calculated as provided in sub-paragraph (g)(iii) above as though the references therein to the date fixed for the redemption or the date upon which such Zero Coupon Note becomes due and repayable were replaced by references to the date which is the earlier of:
+If the amount payable in respect of any Zero Coupon Note upon redemption of such Zero Coupon Note pursuant to Conditions 6(a), 6(b), 6(c), 6(d), or 6(f) above or upon its becoming due and repayable as provided in Condition 9 is improperly withheld or refused, the amount due and repayable in respect of such Zero Coupon Note shall be the amount calculated as provided in Condition 6(g)(iii) above as though the references therein to the date fixed for the redemption or the date upon which such Zero Coupon Note becomes due and repayable were replaced by references to the date which is the earlier of:

-- (i) the date on which all amounts due in respect of such Zero Coupon Note have been paid; and - (ii) the fifth day after the date on which the full amount of the monies payable has been received by the Agent or the Trustee and notice to that effect has been given to the Noteholder either in accordance with Condition 15 or individually.
+- (i) the date on which all amounts due in respect of such Zero Coupon Note have been paid; and - (ii) the fifth day after the date on which the full amount of the monies payable has been received by the Agent and notice to that effect has been given to the Noteholder either in accordance with Condition 12 or individually. - (k) Further Provisions Applicable to Redemption and Purchases of Subordinated Notes

-(k) Further Provisions Applicable to Redemption and Purchases of Subordinated Notes Issued by the Bank
+Notwithstanding the foregoing, the Issuer shall not be permitted to redeem or purchase any Subordinated Notes issued by it prior to the Maturity Date unless the following conditions (in each case, if and to the extent then required by Applicable Banking Regulations) are satisfied:

-The Bank shall not be permitted to redeem or purchase any Subordinated Notes issued by it prior to the Maturity Date unless the following conditions (in each case, if and to the extent then required by Applicable Banking Regulations) are satisfied:
+- the Issuer has given any requisite notice to the Relevant Authority and has obtained the Relevant Authority's prior permission or non-objection to the redemption or purchase (as the case may be) of the Notes; - (ii) such redemption or purchase (as the case may be) complies with Applicable Banking Regulations; - (iii) in the case of any redemption of Notes pursuant to Condition 6(b) or Condition 6(c), the Issuer has demonstrated to the satisfaction of the Relevant Authority (A) that the circumstances giving rise to the Capital Event or the right to redeem under Condition 6(c) were not reasonably foreseeable as at the Issue Date of the most recent Tranche of the Notes and that the change in the applicable regulatory classification is sufficiently certain or, (B) in the case of Condition 6(b), that the change in the applicable tax treatment is material and was not reasonably foreseeable as at the Issue Date of the most recent Tranche of the Notes; and

-- (i) the Bank has given any requisite notice to the Relevant Authority and has obtained the Relevant Authority's prior permission or non-objection to the redemption or purchase (as the case may be) of the Notes; - (ii) such redemption or purchase (as the case may be) complies with Applicable Banking Regulations; - (iii) in the case of any redemption of Notes pursuant to Condition 7(b) or Condition 7(c), the Bank has demonstrated to the satisfaction of the Relevant Authority (A) that the circumstances giving rise to the Capital Event or the right to redeem under Condition 7(c) were not reasonably foreseeable as at the Issue Date and, (B) in the case of Condition 7(b), that the change in the applicable tax treatment is material or, in the case of a Capital Event only, that the change in the applicable regulatory classification is sufficiently certain; and - (iv) Notes may be purchased by the Bank prior to the fifth anniversary of the Issue Date only if then permitted by Applicable Banking Regulations and authorised by the Relevant Authority.
+(iv) Notes may be purchased or redeemed by the Issuer prior to the fifth anniversary of the Issue Date only if then permitted by Applicable Banking Regulations and authorised by the Relevant Authority.

-8. Taxation
+7. Taxation